 School premises are a no smoking site at all times.
 Students are not permitted to bring to school smoking materials, including matches and lighters.
-Should a student be found in possession of any of these on school premises, they will be confiscated and parents informed.
+Should a student be found in possession of any of these on school premises, they will be confiscated and parents / carers informed.
 This also applies to "vaping" and the use of electronic cigarettes.

-Where a student is caught smoking or where there is a reasonable belief that a student has been smoking they will be dealt with through the following procedure:
+Where a student is caught smoking or vaping or where there is a reasonable belief that a student has been smoking or vaping they will receive a suspension.